 - Courses are offered sequentially throughout the calendar year, including the summer months. - Courses are generally taken one at a time. - M.A. in Education K-12 core courses are taken online, and the program orientation is provided online.
-Concentration options are either online, faceto-face, or hybrid. - M.A. in Literacy Education courses meet one evening each week throughout the year with some online sessions. - M.A. in Special Education courses meet one evening each week throughout the year.
+Concentration options are either online, face-to-face, or hybrid. - M.A. in Special Education courses meet one evening each week throughout the year.
 Summer courses may meet on a different schedule.
 The hybrid delivery option features at least one face-to-face meeting per course in combination with online sessions. - M.A. in Teaching courses meet on various days of the week.
 Consult a calendar of class sessions for the schedule. - A supportive learning community is achieved through the cohort model-a small group of learners progressing through a degree program together. - Cohort starts occur throughout the year, depending on the major (see: Admission Calendar).